 The program assists overseas nationals get Northern Territory Government nomination.
 They need to show commitment to involvement with the Darwin Innovation Hub.

-For further information go to the Darwin Innovation Hub website.
+For further information go to the Paspalis website.